dwnoble/agent-toolkit/packages/datacommons-test-agents/README.md

 ## Development

-You can use these sample agents as a starting point for building your own custom agents.
+You can use these test agents as a starting point for building your own custom agents.
 Simply copy one of the existing agents and modify it to suit your needs.

 ## License